NotFraagaa/Fraga-Bo2/README.md

     Box set to gen 2
     Animated pap camo

+# Splits

+Round 5: Rounds 1,2,3,4,5
+Round 30: Rounds 5, 10, 15, 20, 25, 30
+Round 50: Rounds 10, 20, 30, 40, 50
+Round 70: Rounds 10, 20, 30, 40, 50, 60, 70
+Round 100: Rounds 30, 50, 70, 80, 90, 100
+Round 150: Rounds 50, 70, 100, 125, 130, 140, 150
+Round 200: Rounds 50, 70, 100, 150, 175, 200

+To change the sr use the following DVars:

+    there can only be one at the same time, for changing them you need to do a fast_restart

+5SR 1
+30SR 1
+50SR 1
+70SR 1
+100SR 1
+150SR 1
+200SR 1

 DVars

-SPH_start
+sph_start

      What round sph starts showing, default is 30

 timer 1 0

-     Enables timer, default is enabled round_timer 1 0
+     Enables timer, default is enabled

+round_timer 1 0

     Enables round timer, default is enabled

-timer_yposition
+traptimer 1 0

+    Enables trap timer, default is disabled

-timer_xposition
+timer_yposition and timer_xposition

     Changes timer position

 timer_color "x x x"

-    Changes timer color
+    Changes timer color (x can be any number from 0 to 1; example: 0.5245)

 fontscale

-    Changes the size of the HUD
+    Changes the size of the HUD (needs a fast_restart)

 tramplesteam_counter 0 1

-    Enables or disables the counter, default is enabled
+    Enables or disables the counter, default is enabled (needs a fast_restart)

 turbine_counter 0 1

-    Enables or disables the counter, default is enabled
+    Enables or disables the counter, default is enabled (needs a fast_restart)

 resonator_counter 0 1

-    Enables or disables the counter, default is enabled
+    Enables or disables the counter, default is enabled (needs a fast_restart)